CC BY-NC 4.0 Course materials licensed under CC BY-NC 4.0

 18 Dec - Final Grades Publish

-Putting it all together: Global planning (A*, PRM, RRT); Behavior planning (FSM/BT); Local planning (splines, Frenet).
+Putting it all together: Behavior planning (FSM/BT); Local planning (splines, Frenet).

 Lab Progress

-Week 10 Path planning in 2D occupancy grid using RRT ( Rapidly exploring Random Tree) algorithm
+11 7 Path planning in 2D occupancy grid using RRT (Rapidly exploring Random Tree) algorithm